nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

 ### Deleting cases

 1. Deleting a single case while all cases are being shown
    1. Prerequisites: List all cases using the `list` command.
 Multiple cases in the list.

-    1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
        Expected: First case is deleted from the list.
 Details of the deleted contact shown in the status message.

-    1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
        Expected: No case is deleted.
 Error details shown in the status message.

-    1. Other incorrect single-index delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect single-index delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 2. Deleting multiple cases while all cases are being shown

-   2. Prerequisites: List all cases using the `list` command.
+   3. Prerequisites: List all cases using the `list` command.
 Multiple cases in the list.

-   2. Test case: `delete 1 2`<br>
+   4. Test case: `delete 1 2`<br>
       Expected: First and second cases are deleted from the list.
 Number of cases deleted shown in the status message.

-   2. Test case: `delete 0 1` <br>
+   5. Test case: `delete 0 1` <br>
       Expected: No case is deleted as at least one of the given indexes is out of range.
 Error details shown in the status message.

 ### Exporting/Importing data

 1. Testing import CSV

    1. Remove `denguehotspottracker.csv` file in the /data folder.

-   1. Run `DengueHotSpotTracker` to obtain an initialized list of cases.
+   2. Run `DengueHotSpotTracker` to obtain an initialized list of cases.

-   1. Enter Command: `export sampledata.csv` to export existing list of cases.<br>
+   3. Enter Command: `export sampledata.csv` to export existing list of cases.<br>
       Expected: Successfully exported data to sampledata.csv

-   1. Enter Command: `clear` to clear existing list of cases.
+   4. Enter Command: `clear` to clear existing list of cases.

-   1. Enter Command: `import sampledata.csv` to import sampledata.csv.<br>
+   5. Enter Command: `import sampledata.csv` to import sampledata.csv.<br>
       Expected: Successfully imported data from sampledata.csv

 ### Saving data

 1. Dealing with missing/corrupted data files

    1. Ensure that `DengueHotspotTracker` is currently not running.

-   1. Open `data/denguehotspottracker.csv` file with your favourite text editor.
+   2. Open `data/denguehotspottracker.csv` file with your favourite text editor.

-   1. Remove any of the quotation marks.
+   3. Remove any of the quotation marks.

-   1.Run `DengueHotspotTracker`.
+   4. Run `DengueHotspotTracker`.
 Since the data file is not in the correct format, `DengueHotspotTracker` should start without any data.

 --------------------------------------------------------------------------------------------------------------------